Mimetis/Dotmim.Sync/docs/Orchestrators.rst

 We have two kind of orchestrators:

-* Local Orchestrator (or let’s say client side orchestrator) : ``LocalOrchestrator``.
+* The **Local Orchestrator** (or let’s say client side orchestrator) : ``LocalOrchestrator``.
-* Remote Orchestrator (or let’s say server side orchestrator) : ``RemoteOrchestrator``.
+* The **Remote Orchestrator** (or let’s say server side orchestrator) : ``RemoteOrchestrator``.

-We have more orchestrators, that will handle, under the hood, the web sync process:
+We have other orchestrators, that will handle, under the hood, the web sync process:

-* The ``WebRemoteOrchestrator``: This orchestrator will run locally, and will act "*as*" an orchestrator from the sync agent, but under the hood will generate an http request with a payload containing all the required information
+* The ``WebRemoteOrchestrator``: This orchestrator will run locally, and will act "*as*" an orchestrator from the sync agent, but under the hood will generate an http request with a payload containing all the required information, and will send it to the server side.
-* The ``WebServerAgent``: On the opposite side, this agent is hosted through an exposed web api, and will get the incoming request from the ``WebRemoteOrchestrator`` and will then call the underline ``RemoteOrchestrator`` correctly.
+* The ``WebServerAgent``: On the opposite side, this agent is hosted with an ASP.NET WebApi an is exposed by a web api, and will get the incoming request from the ``WebRemoteOrchestrator`` and will then call the underline ``RemoteOrchestrator`` correctly.

 A set of methods are accessible from both ``LocalOrchestrator`` or ``RemoteOrchestrator`` (and for some of them from ``WebRemoteOrchestrator``).